zliu/terraform/tutorials/wordpress_with_terraform_and_ansible.md

 - Set up your environment and all the software that you need for your sample WordPress app, such as Terraform, {{site.data.keyword.Bluemix_notm}} Provider plug-in, and Ansible.
 - Provision {{site.data.keyword.Bluemix_notm}} infrastructure components for your WordPress sample app by using Terraform.
 - Import infrastructure resource information from Terraform to Ansible.
-- Deploy a sample WordPress app on top of your {{site.data.keyword.Bluemix_notm}} infrastructure with Ansible.
+- Deploy a sample WordPress app on your {{site.data.keyword.Bluemix_notm}} infrastructure with Ansible.
 - Use Ansible to finalize the setup of your WordPress app.

 ## Time required